jtophilip/bindingtutor/doc/HowTo.rst

 largest difference are reported for each.
 This feature is designed to help researchers determine whether the predicted differences between two curves are detectable given their expected experimental error.

+This comparison is only done for curves plotted with the X-axis as [MT] total or [A] total because the x-values for both curves are the same in that case, so the comparison calculations are unambiguous.
+When the X-axis is [MT] free or [A] free the x-values for the curves will be different and the calculation of a comparison between the curves requires making assumptions about the binding behavior.